natecostello/van_two_point_oh/blog/2021-3-29/RPi-to-Riden-RD6018-Comms.md

 type: post
 section: blog
 categories:
- # one or more categories is permitted
+ # one or more categories is permittedtypora-root-url
  - electrical
 navTitle:
 title: RPi to Riden RD6018 Comms